Our Bachelor's/Accelerated Master's programs will get you on a fast track toward your Master's degree.

 - 4 graduate courses (12 credits) that count towards both the BS and the MS degrees

-- 2 graduate courses (6 credits) to be held on reserve until the start of the MS degree
+- 2 graduate courses (6 credits) are to be held on reserve until the start of the MS degree

 There are several advantages to pursuing our BAM programs:

 - You can earn both a BS and MS degree in as little as five years by taking several graduate courses while still an undergraduate student.

 - You can take graduate courses while still an undergraduate at undergraduate tuition rates, resulting in significant cost savings.

 - You have access to a variety of cutting-edge coursework, providing you with an opportunity to delve deeper into subject areas of interest.

-- You will have the opportunity to work on exciting projects with faculty members through coursework, scholarly papers, or thesis.
+- You will have the opportunity to work on exciting projects with faculty members through coursework, scholarly papers, or a thesis.